juju4/ansible-adduser/README.md

 (http://stackoverflow.com/questions/30949707/centos-6-6-errno-1-repomd-xml-does-not-match-metalink-for-updates-when-tryin)
 Centos6 might also need ansible 2.1 (not 2.2) because of ```ERROR!
 Unexpected Exception: 'module' object has no attribute 'HAVE_DECL_MPZ_POWM_SEC'```

+* Adding ssh key task still seen as successful even if failed because a key was not readable, path incorrect or else. need to review log with verbosity 1.

 ## License

 BSD 2-clause